Start-up Denmark lets you live and launch your start-up in one of Europe’s most entrepreneur-friendly countries.

 When evaluating the attractiveness of a market, the expert panel focuses on market size, commercial potentials and barriers of entry.
 Additionally, the panel evaluates the level of competition in the market and how applicants plan to enter and address the market.

 3. How capable is the applicant or team?

 Applicants need not only to conceive a great business model, but must also be capable of building a successful business in practice.
 Therefore, the expert panel assess whether applicants have the skills, competences and experiences needed to turn their business plan into a viable venture.

 4. How scalable is the business model?

 The expert panel selects start-ups with a clear potential to create jobs and growth in Denmark.
 For this reason the panel values scalability.
 Hence, it should be demonstrated that the business model is built to scale up, that it is highly expandable, and that it represents a significant growth potential.

 5. Can this start-up be recommended for Start-up Denmark?

 Start-up Denmark aims to attract growth-oriented, innovative and, ideally, tech-driven start-ups that bring ideas, network and knowledge about new markets to Denmark.
 Consequently, the expert panel estimates the degree to which start-ups contribute to this end.
 The recommendation score sums up the panel’s assessment of the first four criteria taken altogether.
 It is thus an expression of the panel’s overall perception of the quality of the business plan and the applicant(s) behind it.

-Your business plan is typically evaluated by the Start-up Denmark expert panel within six weeks of submission.
+Your business plan is typically evaluated by the Start-up Denmark expert panel within eight weeks of submission.
 You receive the outcome of the panel’s evaluation from the Start-up Denmark Secretariat.